DescartesResearch/TeaStore/GET_STARTED.md

 # The TeaStore

-The TeaStore is a micro-service reference and test application developed by the Descartes Research Group at the University of Würzburg.
-The TeaStore emulates a basic web store for automatically generated, fictitious teas, tea accessories and supplies.
-As it is primarily a test application, it features UI elements for database generation and service resetting in addition to the store itself.

-The TeaStore is a distributed micro-service application featuring five distinct services plus a registry.
-Each service may be replicated without limit and deployed on separate devices as desired.
-Services communicate using REST and using the Netflix "[Ribbon](https://github.com/Netflix/ribbon)" client side load balancer.
-The five services are as follows:
-* _tools.descartes.teastore.webui_: WebUI Service
-* _tools.descartes.teastore.auth_: Authentication Service
-* _tools.descartes.teastore.recommender_: Recommender Service
-* _tools.descartes.teastore.persistence_: Persistence Provider Service
-* _tools.descartes.teastore.image_: Image Provider Service

-Services register at a separate simple registry, which is provided with the TeaStore.
-Any service registering with the registry is automatically called by all other services which require it.

-The TeaStore is designed to be a reference / test application to be used in benchmarks and tests.
-Some of its envisioned use-cases are:
-* Testing performance model extractors and predictors for distributed applications
-* Testing micro-service and cloud management mechanisms, such as multi-tier auto-scalers
-* Testing energy efficiency and power prediction and management mechanisms

-Note that the TeaStore does not feature a front-end load balancer for the WebUI.
-If you want to use multiple WebUI instances, you must configure a front-end load balancer yourself or configure your load driver to use all available WebUI instances.

-Contents:

 1. [Deploying the TeaStore](#1-deploying-the-teastore)
    1. [Run as Multiple Single Service Containers](#11-run-as-multiple-single-service-containers)
    2. [Run the TeaStore using Docker Compose](#12-run-the-teastore-using-docker-compose)